hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 | where to get vanilla ice cream from?     |
 | where can in buy vanilla ice cream from? |

+##### **Negative Examples**

+Negative examples are useful in case the system detects something it shouldn't have.

+For example - If a model trained to detect  person names from questions like `Who is virat kohli?` detects `machu pechu` as name from `What is machu pechu?`.

+**To solve this just add `What is machu pechu?` in the entity patterns and don't tag anything**

 ### **Entity types and language support**